dharc-org/odi/README.md

 # MACODI
+## A web-app to explore the semantic narrative of Italo Calvino's "Il castello dei destini incrociati"

 **ODI** is a project which formally represents the narrative and structural elements of "Il castello dei destini incrociati" by Italo Calvino.
 In particular, **ODI** is the ontology describing the work, **BACODI** is the Knowledge Graph (KG) storing all data regarding the work.
 For a complete overview of the project please see the [technical documentation](https://odi-documentation.github.io/materials/).